‘Please Watch His Bowling Before Saying…’: R Ashwin’s Message to Critics Questioning THIS India Spinner

 R Ashwin defended the India spinner, who was criticised for his bowling during the recently-concluded 2025 Champions Trophy.

 Former India cricketer Ravichandran Ashwin has come to the defence of spinner Kuldeep Yadav, claiming that it is wrong to criticise him.
-Former wicketkeeper Dinesh Karthik was one of those who were critical of Kuldeep Yadav, saying that the latter has not had a memorable Champions Trophy tournament.
-Kuldeep had failed to take a single wicket in the 2025 Champions Trophy semi-final against Australia.
+Former wicketkeeper Dinesh Karthik was one of those who were critical of Kuldeep, saying that the latter has not had a memorable Champions Trophy 2025 campaign.

+Notably, Kuldeep had failed to take a wicket in the semi-final against Australia.
+However, he bounced back with figures of 2/40 in the final against New Zealand.

 ALSO READ: